Baron-von-Riedesel/Jemm/Readme.txt

    option MAX=32752K ( that's 32MB minus 16kB) should help; alternately, try
    setting environment variable "DPMIMEM=MAXMEM 16383".

- - The JEMM ;-) DOS Extender (used for "Strike Commander" and "Privateer") isn't compatible with the VME option.
+ - The JEMM ;-) DOS extender (used for "Strike Commander" and "Privateer") isn't compatible with the VME option.
 This requirement is a strong sign that this extender switches to V86 mode on its own, which is a bad idea for a VCPI client.